 D. Doll stated that this year, the organization did not have many expenses.
 The largest expense was insurance followed by the newsletter and website.
 Largest income is from membership fees.
 Last year’s conference yielded $2,333.

+Annual Conference Committee – Megan Bender, Laura Rozumalski

-Annual Conference CommitteeMegan BenderM.
-Bender - Welcome and thank you to all attendees and presenters.
+M. Bender - Welcome and thank you to all attendees and presenters.
 Don’t forget to fill out evaluation forms, and fill out raffle cards to win prizes.
 Have fun and enjoy the conference.

+Awards Committee – Laura Herrick

+Awards (2) to be presented at lunch.
+Five (5) awards are available every year, with nominations accepted throughout the year – do not have to wait until September for submission.
+Good projects, teams, individuals can be nominated, and information is available on the website.
+Thank you.

-– Carrie Bristoll-Groll, Laura Rozumalski
+Education Committee – Megan Bender, Laura Rozumalski

-Newsletter Committee (2)Five (5) awards are available every year, with naccepted – do not have to wait until September for submission Good projects, teams, individuals can be nominated, and information is available on the website.
-Thank you.Megan Bender, explained that there used to be separate committees for stormwater, coastal, floodplain, that are now combined into one Education Committee that M. Bender and L. Rozumalski are trying to create.
+L. Rozumalski explained that there used to be separate committees for stormwater, coastal, floodplain, that are now combined into one Education Committee that M. Bender and L. Rozumalski are trying to create.
 This is an open Chair position – if anyone is interested, help is greatly appreciated.
-General duties – planning events, continued education presentations, social events, webinars, etc. – Betsy Powers
+General duties – planning events, continued education presentations, social events, webinars, etc.

-Email or call her with any information.
+Membership Committee – Kristen Belan

-Membership Committee154 currentfrom post-2017 conference to pre-2018 conferenceSplit 50/50 memberships from municipal/state/non-profits/NGOs and consultants/vendors. up 9 (145) Membership numbers average around 150.
+K. Belan reported 154 current members from post-2017 conference to pre-2018 conference.
+Split 50/50 memberships from municipal/state/non-profits/NGOs and consultants/vendors.
+This number is up 9 members from the previous year (145).
+Membership numbers average around 150.
 We would like to continue to grow membership, so please spread the word.
 The annual conference is a great opportunity to engage with WAFSCM, and to obtain PDHs.
-Membership dues are only $20, which are included in the conference registration. – Kristen Belan
+Membership dues are only $20, which are included in the conference registration.

-15 total new members(6-Counties, 5-Consulting, 2-Cities, 2-Villages)
+Website Committee – Ryan Van Camp

-Website CommitteeL.
-Rozumalski explained that the website is up and running, updated by , who was assisting with onsite conference registration.
-Check the website for updates, which will include events for the Education Committee if that gets going.L.
-Rozumalski explained that Betsy was not able to make it, but the newsletter is an ongoing process.
+L. Rozumalski explained that the website is up and running, updated by R. Van Camp, who was assisting with onsite conference registration.
+Check the website for updates, which will include events for the Education Committee if that gets going.

+Newsletter Committee – Betsy Powers

+L. Rozumalski explained that Betsy was not able to make it, but the newsletter is an ongoing process.
 If anyone has articles that they would like to submit, feel free to email Betsy.
-We will continue to send out newsletters in spring and fallKatie Sommers
+We will continue to send out newsletters in spring and fall.

+Scholarship Committee – Katie Sommers

-K. Sommers explained that WAFSCM offers 2 types of scholarships each year: 1 to the annual ASFPM (national) Conference and 1 for the state conference There were 2 applicants for the national conference last year, and we were able to fund both.
+K. Sommers explained that WAFSCM offers 2 types of scholarships each year: 1 to the annual ASFPM (national) Conference and 1 for the state conference.
+There were 2 applicants for the national conference last year, and we were able to fund both.
 There were no applicants for the state conference.
 If you would like to apply next year or know someone who would be interested, please consider a scholarship.
 Scholarships this year were awarded to local floodplain managers.
-Thanks. – Minal Hahm
+Thanks.

-New website is more user friendly.
-Positive comments so far.

-Awards Committee – Dave Fowler

-No update.

-Legislative Committee (Note that this item was swapped with Item J).
+Legislative Committee – Dave Fowler (Note that this item was swapped with Item J).

-D. Fowler apologized for lack of response as he was deployed by FEMA to Florida for a few months He stated that he is back now, hoping to get the Legislative Committee back, and he is now working with ASFPM in Madison.
+D. Fowler apologized for lack of response as he was deployed by FEMA to Florida for a few months.
+He stated that he is back now, hoping to get the Legislative Committee back, and he is now working with ASFPM in Madison.
 Explained that there were some missed opportunities to weigh in on legislation, hoping to testify in the future.
 Gary Heinrichs is also deployed, but hopefully will help to get the Legislative Committee back on track.
-Thanks. – Ryan Kloth
+Thanks.

+WDNR Liaison Floodplain Management Committee – Michelle Staff